How Much Is RV Insurance?

 1. Insurance Coverage

-Just like auto insurance, you’ll pay a different amount on the same RV depending on whether you opt for liability or full coverage insurance.
+Just like auto insurance, the average price of motorhome insurance varies depending on whether you opt for liability or full coverage insurance.
 While liability only pays for damage you cause to someone else’s vehicle or property and the other people involved in the accident, full coverage protects your RV and the people inside it — whether or not you’re at fault in the accident.

 If you bought your RV using a loan, your lender will probably require you to have full coverage on your RV until you pay it off anyway.
 This is to protect their investment.
 See, they still technically own the RV until you pay it off.
 So if it gets totaled, requiring you to have insurance guarantees they’ll get their loan back.

-Additionally, RV insurance offers extra perks, such as vacation liability insurance in case you break down and need to find a place to stay and towing coverage in case you break down in the middle of nowhere and aren’t fond of paying a few thousand dollars to have your rig towed to the nearest shop.
+Additionally, your recreational vehicle insurance rates cover extra perks, such as vacation liability insurance in case you break down and need to find a place to stay and towing coverage in case you break down in the middle of nowhere and aren’t fond of paying a few thousand dollars to have your rig towed to the nearest shop.

 2. Age, Condition & Type of RV

-The biggest determining factors for the average RV insurance cost are undoubtedly the age, condition and type of RV you own.
-Class A motorhomes are by far the most expensive to insure because they’re the largest, hardest to drive and can cause the most damage.
+The biggest determining factors for the typical motorhome insurance cost are undoubtedly the age, condition, and type of RV you own.
+Class A RV insurance rates are by far the highest because they’re the largest, hardest to drive, and can cause the most damage.
 But a 25-foot Class A you bought in 1995 will still be cheaper than the new rig you bought in 2015.

 3. Location

-As with any type of insurance, average RV insurance rates are based on a collective pool of policies in your state, county or even city.
-RV insurance uses similar factors as car insurance, taking in everything about the location in which they’re insured, including the frequency of natural disasters, number of RVs on the road, prevalence of auto accidents and the population.
+As with any type of insurance, how much it costs to insure an RV is based on a collective pool of policies in your state, county, or even city.
+RV insurance uses similar factors as car insurance, taking in everything about the location in which they’re insured, including the frequency of natural disasters, the number of RVs on the road, the prevalence of auto accidents, and the population.

 So RVers based in Florida will pay a different price than those based in Michigan.
 And RVers in Fort Lauderdale, Florida will even pay a different price than those RVers based in rural Florida.
 Where there’s less risk, the premiums will be lower.
 Where there’s a higher risk, the premiums will be higher to offset those risks.